-Dr. Pitts and team explain why social media marketing is key to strengthening lasting relationships with their patients and growing their dental practice.
-The engagement you achieve through social media will set you apart, strengthen powerful one-to-one connections, and create greater perceived value for your practice.
+The engagement you create using social media will set you apart from the masses and allow you to create powerful one-to-one connections where you can create greater perceived value for your practice.

 What type of new patients do you want to bring through your door?
 What type of patients do you want to retain?
 Keepers?
 Those who love and appreciate what you do?

-Social media marketing allows you to talk with these kinds of patients and prospective patients, not at them.
+Social media marketing in your optometry practice allows you to talk with these kinds of patients and prospective patients, not at them.

-We're often asked, "Can the ROI of social media marketing in a dental practice be measured?"
+We're often asked, "Can the ROI of social media marketing in an optometry practice be measured?"
 In a word, absolutely.
-Start today by making a commitment to the future of dental practice marketing by understanding and executing on the five concepts outlined in this eBook.
+Start today by making a commitment to the future of optometry practice marketing by understanding and executing on The Five Must-Have Components outlined in this ebook.